kaopanboonyuen/SC310005_ArtificialIntelligence_2025s1/README.md

 ## 🙌 Acknowledgments

-This course is inspired by the works of [CS231n](http://cs231n.stanford.edu/), [Andrej Karpathy](https://www.youtube.com/@karpathy), and the open-source AI community including Hugging Face and OpenAI.
+This course is inspired by the works of [CS231n](http://cs231n.stanford.edu/), and the open-source AI community including Hugging Face and OpenAI.

 > Made with ❤️ for the next generation of Thai AI innovators 🇹🇭